ikewai/precip_pipeline_container/README.md

 - Prerequisites:
 	- An account on the ['Ike Wai Gateway](https://github.com/ikewai/precip_pipeline_container).
 This account needs to be capable of reading and editing specific metadata(link coming soon), and [uploading files via the REST API](https://github.com/ikewai/precip_pipeline_container/blob/base/daily-data-aggregator/uploader.py).
 	- An account on the [TACC Cloud](https://portal.tacc.utexas.edu/).
 This account needs to be capable of [generating/refreshing auth tokens](https://tapis-project.github.io/live-docs/#tag/Tokens) and creating/executing containers on [Abaco](https://tacc-cloud.readthedocs.io/projects/abaco/en/latest/).
-	- A computer or virtual machine with internet access and Python 3.7+ and the [`tapipy`](https://pypi.org/project/tapipy/), `json`, `os`, and `requests` libraries installed.
-The latter three libraries are typically included with a default Python installation.
-	- You'll need to create an application on both the Gateway ('Ike) and the Abaco Host (TACC) in order to get the auth keys/secrets needed for configuring the execution script below.

-- Installation:
-	- The vast majority of the code lives outside of the "installation" environment.
-Everything is controlled by [operation_scripts/execute_rainfall.py](https://github.com/ikewai/precip_pipeline_container/blob/prod/operation_scripts/execute_rainfall.py).
-	- On your system mentioned in Prerequisites, download [execute_rainfall.py](https://github.com/ikewai/precip_pipeline_container/blob/prod/operation_scripts/execute_rainfall.py) and [execute_rainfall.config]() (prod branch) and move them to your preferred directory.
-Both files must reside in the same directory. _Take care with file permissions, as execute_rainfall.config holds auth tokens._

 - Configuration: